department-of-veterans-affairs/vets-design-system-documentation/src/_components/tabs.md

 ## Usage

 The Design System Team considers tabs a deprecated component.
-Because tabs stack horizontally, they are not an optimal design solution for mobile viewports.
+Because tabs stack horizontally, and horizontal scrolling is generally not a good user experience, they are not an optimal design solution for mobile viewports.

 ### When to use tabs

-* To organize 2-3 pieces of related content that users do not need to see all at one time.
+* To organize 2-3 pieces of related content that users do not need to see simultaneously.
-* To allow the user to easily switch between a binary set of options or views, like Search by name/Search by location or View list/View map.
+* To allow the user to easily toggle between a binary set of options or views, like Search by name/Search by location or View list/View map.

 ### When to consider something else

 * Consider using a single-select accordion to display one chunk of content at a time.
-* Consider using a dropdown menu (with options that correspond to sections of content) + button to switch between content views.
+* If your content is hierarchical and/or sequential, consider using a single page of well-formatted headings and body text.

 ### Behavior

 * Allow users to click anywhere on a tab to select it.
 * Never let tabs wrap to a second line.
-* At a minimum, document selected and not selected tab styles in your design, along with the focus states for each style.
+* Keep the interaction design simple.
+Document selected and not selected tab styles along with the focus states for each style.
 Hover and active states are optional for tabs.

 ## Content considerations

-* Keep tab labels succinct.
+* Keep tab labels succinct and use plain language.
+Labels should be 1-2 words.
+* Use sentence case for tab labels.

 ## Accessibility considerations and testing